egretsRegrets/cairn-in-dolmenwood/README.md

 #### Fey Kindred and Cold Iron

 Fey kindred characters—Elves and Grimalkins—are weak to cold iron weapons; the damage dice of these weapons is _Enhanced_ when targeting fey kindred characters.
-This applies to PCs an NPCs alike.
+This applies to PCs and NPCs alike.